top of page

 Research Directions

-Proton Exchange Membrane Fuel Cells (PEMFCs) are electrochemical devices that directly convert chemical energy from hydrogen and air into electrical energy.
+Proton Exchange Membrane Fuel Cells (PEMFCs) are electrochemical devices that directly convert chemical energy from hydrogen and air to electrical energy.
 They are clean and efficient power sources that can be widely applied in vehicles, mobile devices, and consumer electronics (3C products).
-However, the commercialization of fuel cells is often hindered by limitations in catalyst reaction kinetics and the high cost of catalyst materials.
+However, fuel cells' commercialization is often hindered by limitations in catalyst reaction kinetics and the high cost of catalyst materials.

 In light of these challenges, our laboratory focuses on research related to fuel cells, including the preparation, modification, and development of binary, ternary, and non-platinum nanomaterial catalysts for both the cathode and anode.
 We investigate the relationship between their surface composition and activity, aiming to develop high-performance catalysts for fuel cells and accelerate the commercialization of this technology.

 Nano materials possess high surface area and surface energy, with approximately 50% of surface atoms in a 2 nm nanocrystal.
-Alloy nanocrystals often exhibit surface segregation and compositional heterogeneity phenomena.
+Alloy nanocrystals often exhibit surface segregation and compositional heterogeneity state.
 The surface composition is greatly influenced by the fabrication process and various thermodynamic factors.
-Therefore, mastering the surface properties of nanomaterials allows for control over their properties and applications.
+Therefore, knowing nanomaterials' surface properties allows us to have better control over their applications.

 In our laboratory, we employ chemical methods to synthesize alloy nanocrystals containing precious metals and transition metals.
 We systematically study the relationship between their surface composition, processing, properties, and catalytic activity.
 Through the use of instrumental analysis, we observe phenomena such as composition diffusion, alloying, dealloying, and segregation.
 Our goal is to conduct in-depth research on the surface composition and thermal properties of alloy nanocrystals, providing theoretical insights for the application of nanomaterials.

-Palladium (Pd) has received considerable attention as a potential alternative to Pt in HER catalysis.
-The performance of Pd-based catalysts can be significantly enhanced by introducing a second metal (M) to form Pd-based alloys (Pd-M) or by incorporating hydrogen into the Pd lattice to form Pd hydrides (PdHx).
+Pd has been receiving much research attention as a promising HER catalyst to replace Pt.
+The HER performance of Pd-based catalysts can be effectively improved by adding a second metal (M) to form a Pd-based alloy (Pd-M); or by injecting H into the Pd lattice to form a hydride (PdHx).
+Therefore, our laboratory studies the relationship between the structure and performance of various hydrogen-generating catalysts.

 By electrochemically converting carbon dioxide (CO2) into value-added fuels and chemicals using renewable energy sources, we can mitigate the increasing concentration of CO2 in the atmosphere and reduce dependence on traditional fossil fuels.
 Therefore, our laboratory focuses on the synthesis of various materials to enhance the selectivity of CO2 reduction products while minimizing the competing hydrogen evolution reaction (HER) and improving Faradaic efficiency (FE).